carlosrafaelgn/ArduinoTimer/README.md

 void setup()
 {
   ledState = 0;

   // Disable Arduino's default millisecond counter (from now on, millis(), micros(),
   // delay() and delayMicroseconds() will not work) disableMillis();

-  // Prepare Timer1 to send notifications every 1000000us (1s)
+  // Prepare Timer1 to send notifications (interruptions) every 1000000us (1s)
   // On 16 MHz Arduino boards, this function has a resolution of 4us for intervals <= 260000,
   // and a resolution of 16us for other intervals
   // On 8 MHz Arduino boards, this function has a resolution of 8us for intervals <= 520000,
   // and a resolution of 32us for other intervals startTimer1(1000000L);

-  pinMode(LED, OUTPUT);
+  // Configure the led pin as an output pinMode(LED, OUTPUT);
 }